Add New Rule

 yarn generate-rule your-rule-name [rule-type]

-with either 'general', 'react', or 'angular'.
-If you don't specify a rule type, the script will prompt you to choose one. -
+Replace your-rule-name with the name of your new rule (in kebab-case), and [rule-type] with either 'general', 'react', or 'angular'.
+If you don't specify a rule type, the script will prompt you to choose one.

 meta: {